Darral Willis

-Darral Willis Jr. (born January 21, 1996) is an American basketball player for Seoul Samsung Thunders of the Korean Basketball League.
-Born and raised in Madison, Wisconsin, Willis played high school basketball at Madison Memorial High School].
+Darral Willis Jr. (born January 21, 1996) is an American-born naturalized Cypriot professional basketball player for the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).
+Born and raised in Madison, Wisconsin, Willis played high school basketball at Madison Memorial High School.
 After two years at Pearl River and two years at Wichita State Willis entered the 2018 NBA draft but was not selected in the draft's two rounds.

 High school career

 Willis played high school basketball at Madison Memorial, in Madison, Wisconsin.